stuporglue/ssgeocoder/README.md

 ssgeocoder
 ==========

-Stupid Simple Geocoder -- A no-configuration Geocoder using GeoNames with an SQLite cache behind it
+Stupid Simple Geocoder -- A no-configuration Geocoder using Gisgraphy.com with an SQLite cache behind it

 Stupid Simple Geocoder has a single method named _geocode_